SanjeetKotarya/Facial-Recognition-Attendance/README.md

-Student Attendance System using Facial Recognition

-A Python-based application that automates student attendance by detecting and recognizing faces through a live camera feed.
+This is a Python-based application that automates student attendance by detecting and recognizing faces through a live camera feed.
 The system uses 'OpenCV' for real-time video processing, 'face_recognition' for accurate facial detection, and 'Tkinter' for a user-friendly GUI.
 Attendance is marked automatically when students are recognized, and the attendance list is updated in real-time.

 Features:
 - Real-time face detection and recognition